Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: APHTZ

 Equations (\ref{APHTZ-esw}) and (\ref{APHTZ-Eswsat}) have another obvious and intuitively clear physical meaning: the stronger is the coupling between the sublattices, the larger field is required to switch the polarization in one of them.

 Finally, the temperature of the tricritical point is

 The stronger are the intersublattice interactions $J_{12}$ as compared to the intrasublattice $J_{11}$, the farther is the tricritical point from $T_c$.
-For the adopted values of $J_{12}$ and $J_{11}$ it yields $T^*=409.25$~K, just as predicted by the direct calculations.
+For the adopted values of $J_{12}$ and $J_{11}$ it yields $T^*=423$~K, just as predicted by the direct calculations.

-As one can see in fig.~\ref{APHTZ-loglog}, where the directly calculated switching fields are compared to those obtained within the presented above approximations, Eq.~(\ref{APHTZ-Eswsat}) for the first order transitions is adequate in the whole temperature range below $T^*$, up to the tricritical point.
-The switching field curve for the second order transitions at $T>T^*$, obtained from Eq.~(\ref{APHTZ-esw}) deviates from the exact results of Eq.~(\ref{APHTZ-eswfull}) already at $T_c-T<10$~K (see the log-log plot in the inset), but the agreement with the direct calculations is still reasonably good.
+As one can see in fig.~\ref{APHTZ-loglog}, where the directly calculated switching fields are compared to those obtained within the presented above approximations, Eq.~(\ref{APHTZ-Eswsat}) for the first order transitions is adequate in the whole temperature range below $T^*$ up to the tricritical point.
+The switching field curve for the second order transitions at $T>T^*$, obtained from Eq.~(\ref{APHTZ-esw}) deviates from the exact results of Eq.~(\ref{APHTZ-eswfull}) only very slightly.

-It should be stressed again that 1) fig.~\ref{APHTZ-loglog} tests the adequacy of the approximations, Eqs.~(\ref{APHTZ-esw}) and (\ref{APHTZ-Eswsat}), against direct calculations, not experimental points, and 2) the calculated values of the transition fields, coordinates of the tricritical point, etc depend on the value of $J_{12}$, so far set arbitrarily due to the lack of experimental data to base the fitting on.